EdTech design with purpose: why UX, not just content, determines success?

 • Implemented performance dashboards showing individual progress and peer benchmarks.

-The goal wasn’t to make test prep easy — it was to make it manageable, measurable, and less intimidating.
+The goal was to make it manageable, measurable, and less intimidating.

 Instead of merely pushing content into a screen, designing for education involves shaping the processes of learning, engagement, and growth in individuals.

-At Lazarev.Agency, we help EdTech products craft experiences that feel intuitive to a 7-year-old, motivating to a college student, and worth the time of a working adult.
+At Lazarev.agency, the best San Francisco web design agency, we help EdTech products craft experiences that feel intuitive to a 7-year-old, motivating to a college student, and worth the time of a working adult.
 No recycled templates.
 No guesswork.
 Just research-backed design built around your learners.

 Building something new?
 Let’s talk.